thanhdd1696/DecisionTree/README.md

 # DecisionTree
 Building a decision tree by information gain.
 <br>
-Train and test data are given in binary format.
+Train and test data are given in binary format (in train.txt and test.txt).
 <br>